marekzajac97/bf2-blender/README.md

 ## Compatibility

-IMPORTANT NOTICE: There is a bug introduced in 5.1 version of Blender causing the import & export to be extremally slow.
+IMPORTANT NOTICE: There is a bug introduced in 5.1 version of Blender causing the import & export to be extremely slow.
 [The fix](https://projects.blender.org/blender/blender/pulls/155867) should be comming in the next hotfix (5.1.1), but for now avoid using Blender 5.1.

 For best experiance always use the recommended Blender version with the latest add-on version.
 Newer versions of Blender that are not listed below might still work but have not been tested.